Maksym5248/realty-mobile/README.md

             MOBX
-- types for mobx and definition, support for parent
+- +- types for mobx and definition, add support for parent
+- update library
 - normalize before apply data
-- update library
 - entities for mobx, create collection function
 - +- improve flow model in mobx
 - useStore with onReaction ??? works as useRedux
+- fix setting fields and types for them

             LOCALIZATON
-- refactoring localization
+- + refactoring localization, splite useLocalization on useTranslate and useCurrency

             REFACTORING
 - + move the alert to modals dir
 - + to think, do we need to split modal service on diff components
 - + integrate events library
 - + refactoring store and security store
-- do i need config file for layot animation and modals ????
 - update react-navigation
+- device util

             STYLES
 - theme service and styles naming